Jack Abramoff: Early life and education

 Abramoff was born February 28, 1959, in Atlantic City, New Jersey, to parents Jane (née Divac) and Franklin Abramoff, who was president of the franchises unit of Diners Club International.
 Abramoff is Jewish.

 In 1969, when Abramoff was ten years old, his family moved to Beverly Hills, California.
 After seeing the film version of Fiddler on the Roof two years later, at age twelve, Abramoff decided to practice Orthodox Judaism.

 Abramoff attended Beverly Hills High School, where he played football and was a weightlifting champion.
 In 2007, Jonathan Gold, a Pulitzer Prize-winning food critic for The Los Angeles Times who attended Beverly Hills High School at the same time, recounted an incident in which Abramoff pushed him and his cello down a flight of stairs.
 The incident was reported by The Jewish Journal of Greater Los Angeles under the headline, "Jack Abramoff the bully".

 Abramoff attended Brandeis University, where he was elected treasurer of the Brandeis College Republicans.
-In April 1980, Abramoff was elected chairman of the Massachusetts Alliance of College Republicans, an student volunteer organization then working for Ronald Reagan's 1980 presidential campaign.
+In April 1980, Abramoff was elected chairman of the Massachusetts Alliance of College Republicans, a student volunteer organization then working for Ronald Reagan's 1980 presidential campaign.
 Abramoff cited the Massachusetts College Republicans' role in Reagan's close victory in the state as a "major factor", claiming that "Reagan spent only $25,000 in the state and won by a mere 3000 votes.
 Five thousand (members of the) College Republicans produced thousands of votes for him".

 In 1981, Abramoff graduated from Brandeis with a B.A. in English, and enrolled in Georgetown University Law Center, where he earned his Juris Doctor degree in 1986.

-According to Nina Easton, who authored a 2001 biography on Abramoff and several other conservatives, Abramoff gained much of his credibility in the conservative movement through his father, Franklin Abramoff who, as president of Diners Club International, worked closely with Alfred S. Bloomingdale, a personal friend of Reagan.
+According to Nina Easton, who authored a 2001 biography on Abramoff and several other conservatives, Abramoff gained much of his credibility in the conservative movement through his father, Franklin Abramoff, who, as president of Diners Club International, worked closely with Alfred S. Bloomingdale, a personal friend of Reagan.